clio-lang/clio/readme.md

 	browserify browser.js | uglifyjs > editor/clio.js

-to run a Clio program do
+you need `browserify` and `uglify-es` installed in order to compile for browser.
+To run a Clio program do

 	node index.js run path/to/file.clio